Arachni/arachni-ui-web/README.md

  - Administrators can manage all:
     - Users
     - Scan configuration Profiles
+        - And set Global Profiles which are available to everyone.
     - Scans
     - Scan Issues
     - Dispatchers
  - Users can:
+    - Manage, create and share Scan configuration Profiles with each other.
-    - Start Scans using one of the admin-defined Profiles and Dispatchers.
+    - Start Scans using one of the available Profiles (and optionally Dispatchers).
     - Manage, comment, share and export reports of their Scans.
     - Discuss and Review Issues:
         - Mark them as false positives